This article will describe the importance of forecasting with the bestÂ corporate performance managementÂ software andÂ how it differs from budgeting.

 - A forecast is usually a much quicker process and involves fewer employees.

-- Forecasts, in general, are entered at the general ledger account level, while detailed templates, such as personnel templates, are not used.
+- A forecast is entered at the general ledger account level while detailed templates, such as personnel templates, are not used.

 - The budget is finalized prior to the start of the year while a forecast can be created monthly or quarterly once the year has started and actual data can be reviewed.